BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_10.md

 I've never used any of these in my entire life, but if you want to, go for it.

-!shop("Department Store 8F (Right)", ["Big Root", "Focus Band", "Zoom Lens", "Scope Lens", "Bright Powder", "Quick Claw"])
+!shop("Department Store 8F (Right)", ["Big Root", "Focus Band", "Zoom Lens", "Scope Lens", "Bright Powder", "Quick Claw", "Protective Pads"])

 We've gotten some of these already but sheesh finally some mildly decent non-consumable held items for sale.